qupath/qupath-docs/docs/starting/help.md

 - [Twitter](https://twitter.com/QuPath) - most things will be **announced here first**

 :::{tip}
 There's also a fantastic forum post introducing QuPath from a user's perspective [here](https://forum.image.sc/t/qupath-intro-choose-your-own-analysis-adventure/27906).
-Please note this post refers to verison 0.2.0 and there has been a few updates since then!
+Please note this post refers to version 0.2.0 and there has been a few updates since then!
 :::

 If your needs for instruction are more modest, it's always worthwhile to try hovering your mouse over nearby buttons or input controls - there's a good chance that an explanation will pop up to explain what the control does.